amberframework/docs/guides/controllers/params.md

 Validating params and erroring early in the request lifecycle frees resources for the next request sooner, adds a layer of security and prevents invalid data from reaching the backend processes.

-Amber attempts to aliviate the issues that come with invalid parameters and provides a `params` object to all controllers which contains a built-in `validation` method.
+Amber attempts to alleviate the issues that come with invalid parameters and provides a `params` object to all controllers which contains a built-in `validation` method.

 ### Benefits

-- Expression and explicitness about the parameters the model exptects.
+- Expression and explicitness about the parameters the model expects.
 - Security by whitelisting only the parameters allowed per action.
-- Data correctnes to prevent invalid inputs to propagate in the system.
+- Data correctness to prevent invalid inputs to propagate in the system.

 ### Example Usage